-NOTE: While we are building a permanent website at dontwastebuildings.com, this page will provide some introductory information about the campaign.
+NOTE: While we are building a permanent website at dontwastebuildings.com, this page will provide some introductory information about the group.

-DON'T WASTE BUILDINGS is the campaign to put a spotlight on embodied carbon and make the case for the productive use of empty and underperforming buildings.
+DON'T WASTE BUILDINGS is the voluntary effort to put a spotlight on embodied carbon and make the case for the productive use of empty and underperforming buildings.

 These buildings, all over the UK, are untapped economic and social assets, not structures to be casually discarded.